hirrolot/hirrolot.github.io/content/macros-on-steroids-or-how-can-pure-c-benefit-from-metaprogramming.md

 This all is good and fun, but what about the compilation errors?
 How do they look?
 Are they comprehensible at all?

 I know how insane error messages can be with metaprogramming [^hello-boost-pp], and how frustrating it can be to figure out what do they mean.
 While it is technically impossible to handle all kinds of syntax mismatches, I have put a huge effort to make most of the diagnostics comprehensible.
 Let us imagine that you have accidentally made a syntax mistake in a macro invocation.
-Then you will see something like this: [^gcc-neat-errors]
+Then you will see something like this:

 <p class="code-annotation">`playground.c`</p>